boazbk/tcs/lec_11_running_time.md

 In [chapefficient](){.ref} we saw examples of efficient algorithms, and made some claims about their running time, but did not give a mathematically precise definition for this concept.
-We do so in this chapter, using the NAND++  and NAND<<  models we have seen before.^[NAND-TM programs are a variant of Turing machines, while NAND<<  programs are a way to model RAM machines, and hence all of the discussion in this chapter applies to those and many other models as well.]
+We do so in this chapter, using the NAND-TM  and NAND<<  models we have seen before.^[NAND-TM programs are a variant of Turing machines, while NAND<<  programs are a way to model RAM machines, and hence all of the discussion in this chapter applies to those and many other models as well.]
 Since we think of programs  that can take as input a string of arbitrary length, their running time is not a fixed number but rather what we are interested in is measuring the _dependence_ of the number of steps the program takes on the length of the input.
 That is, for any program $P$, we will be interested in the maximum number of steps that $P$ takes on inputs of length $n$ (which we often denote as $T(n)$).^[Because we are interested in the _maximum_ number of steps for inputs of a given length, this concept is often known as _worst case complexity_.
 The _minimum_ number of steps (or "best case" complexity) to compute a function on length $n$ inputs is typically not a meaningful quantity since essentially every natural problem will have some trivially easy instances.
 However, the _average case complexity_ (i.e., complexity on a "typical" or "random" input) is an interesting  concept which we'll return to when we discuss _cryptography_.
 That said, worst-case complexity is the most standard and basic of the complexity measures, and will be our focus in most of this course.]
 For example, if a function $F$ can be computed by a NAND<< (or NAND-TM program/Turing machine) program that on inputs of length $n$ takes $O(n)$ steps then we will think of $F$ as "efficiently computable",  while if any such program  requires $2^{\Omega(n)}$ steps to compute $F$ then we consider $F$ "intractable".